Electoral Review of Cheshire East Council

 In January 2024, the Commission recommended that Cheshire East should in future have 82 councillors, the same number as now.
 At the same time, the Commission began a public consultation on warding arrangements for Cheshire East, inviting views from the Borough Council, town/ parish councils, local residents, community groups and other interested parties on where ward boundaries should be drawn, how many councillors should represent each ward, and what these wards should be called.
 This consultation stage - which was widely publicised by the Borough Council through a press release and elsewhere - closed on 1 April 2024.

-The Council’s Corporate Policy Committee appointed the Electoral Review Sub-Committee to make recommendations upon all matters relating to the review.
+The Council’s Corporate Policy Committee appointed the Electoral and Polling District Review Sub-Committee to make recommendations upon all matters relating to the review.
 These recommendations were considered by the Corporate Policy Committee, prior to the Committee making recommendations to Full Council.
 On 27 February 2024, Full Council approved the Borough Council’s response to the warding consultation stage.
 This response has now been submitted and can be found below:

-Page last reviewed: 28 March 2024
+Page last reviewed: 04 September 2024